yashjakhotiya/blog/_fastpages_docs/CONTRIBUTING.md

 First, thanks a lot for wanting to help!
 Some things to keep in mind:

 - The jupyter to blog post conversion functionality relies on [fastai/nbdev](https://github.com/fastai/nbdev).
-For idiosyncratic uses of nbdev that only apply to blogs that would require a large refactor to nbdev, it might be acceptable to apply a [monkey patch](https://stackoverflow.com/questions/5626193/what-is-monkey-patching) in `fastpages`.
+For idiosyncratic uses of nbdev that only apply to blog that would require a large refactor to nbdev, it might be acceptable to apply a [monkey patch](https://stackoverflow.com/questions/5626193/what-is-monkey-patching) in `fastpages`.
 However, it is encouraged to contribute to `nbdev` where possible if there is a change that could unlock a new feature.
 If you are unsure, please open an issue in this repo to discuss.

 ## Note for new contributors from Jeremy